 3. Mood Swings

 You’d know that being pregnant comes with its own set of mood swings.
-You’re happy one second and suddenly you’re upset or irritable.
-Cats can sense this behaviour too and even act out themselves, either by being gentler or avoiding you entirely.
+You’re happy one second, and suddenly you’re upset or irritable.
+Cats can sense this behaviour too and even act out themselves by being gentler or avoiding you entirely.

 4. Posture And Movement

 The way you move during pregnancy can be a big giveaway to your pregnancy.
-Your back becomes arched and you also tend to take heavier steps.
-Your cats will give you sceptical looks and you should take note of them.
+Your back becomes arched, and you also tend to take heavier steps.
+Your cats will give you sceptical looks, and you should note them.

 5. Body Heat